Package providing torch-based numerical integration methods.

 pip install torchquad

-NB Note that pip will not set up PyTorch with CUDA and GPU support.
+Note also that installing PyTorch with pip may not set it up with CUDA support.
 Therefore, we recommend to use conda.

 import torchquad torchquad._deployment_test()

 After cloning the repository, developers can check the functionality of